festino-mc-plugins/hodgepodge/README.md

 # hodgepodge
 Spigot Minecraft Plugin, which adds many unrelated things.

-Main features can be can be divided into:
+Main features can be divided into:

 1) Inventory:
   • Armor autoequip (while pickup armor with better material)